Greenacre - South

 Greenacre - South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Greenacre - South had 68.1% houses and 31.8% other dwellings in its dwelling structure at the latest Census, compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership stood at 33.3%, with mortgaged dwellings at 35.1% and rented ones at 31.6%.
-The median monthly mortgage repayment was $2,330, above Sydney metro's $2,240.
-Median weekly rent was $450, compared to Sydney metro's $425.
-Nationally, Greenacre - South's mortgage repayments were significantly higher than the Australian average of $1,863 and rents substantially above the national figure of $375.
+Greenacre - South's dwelling structure, as per the latest Census, consisted of 68.1% houses and 31.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 61.5% houses and 38.4% other dwellings.
+Home ownership in Greenacre - South stood at 33.3%, with mortgaged dwellings at 35.1% and rented ones at 31.6%.
+The median monthly mortgage repayment was $2,330, higher than Sydney metro's $2,240.
+The median weekly rent was $450, compared to Sydney metro's $425.
+Nationally, Greenacre - South's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing